 It is common in chronic alcoholics, particularly those with Wernicke-Korsakoff’s syndrome.
 These two syndromes used to be listed separately but current usage is to consider them both parts of the same disorder.

 The Wernicke part has to do with eye movements, confusion, uncoordinated movement and sometimes even losing consciousness followed by death, which is always a bad side effect of any activity.

-Wernicke-Korsakoff’s syndrome is cause by lack of Thiamine (vitamin B-1) as a result of chronic alcoholism or malnutrition.
+Wernicke-Korsakoff’s syndrome is caused by a lack of Thiamine (vitamin B-1) as a result of chronic alcoholism or malnutrition.
 This condition is sometimes referred to in alcoholism literature as “wet brain.”
 While it is treatable to some degree many chronic alcoholics never recover from the condition.
-In addition to confabulation and blackouts people with Korsakoff’s syndrome develop amnesia, lack insight, have reduced speech and stop caring about themselves and others.
+In addition to confabulation and blackouts, people with Korsakoff’s syndrome develop amnesia, lack insight, have reduced speech, and stop caring about themselves and others.

 The brains of chronic alcoholics shrink in volume and cells stop working resulting in many defects in thinking and memory.